 Final thoughts: Insurance rates by car

-Overall, the more expensive your car is, the more you’ll pay for car insurance.
+The more expensive your car is, the more you’ll pay for car insurance.
 If cost is your main concern when shopping for a vehicle, make sure you buy a car that’s highly rated for safety, is not frequently stolen and is one of the cheapest cars to insure.

 “Most sports cars are expensive to insure,” McKenzie says.
 “The newer the vehicle, the greater the cost for insurance – especially for younger drivers.”